coq-community/reglang/README.md

 To generate HTML documentation, run `make coqdoc` and point your browser at `docs/coqdoc/toc.html`.

-Pregenerated HTML documentation can be found at: https://www.ps.uni-saarland.de/extras/RLR-Coq
+See also the pregenerated HTML documentation for the [latest release](https://coq-community.github.io/reglang/docs/latest/coqdoc/toc.html).

 ## File Contents